jbowtie/hg-branching/README.md

 harvest
 -------

-    $hg harvest BRANCH_NAME
+    $hg harvest BRANCH_NAME [TARGET_BRANCH]

-Close the specified branch and merge it into the default branch.
-(Future versions will allow you to specify the destination branch).
+Close the specified branch and merge it into the default branch, or the named target branch.
 If the merge fails, you will need to resolve and commit the merge manually.

 close
 -----

     $hg close BRANCH_NAME

 Close the specified branch.
+This command does not affect your working directory.

 switch
 ------